mipug/AML/README.md

 *present and explain results, e.g. in simple accuracy tables over error graphs up to visualisations of representations and/or edge cases – keep it crisp

 **Key experiments**
 In general working with the DCGAN, we have tried to run 3 different types of DCGAN models, each of them create different size picture, 64x64, 128x128, 256x256.
-Where we in each model in the bigger pictures, needed to expand the model, and making it deeper in order to create the larger pictures.
-This could also be done by changing the size of the kernel for the generator and discriminator, though we choose to expand the model.
+For 128x128 and 256x256 we have expanded the model, and made it deeper in order to create the larger and more detailed pictures.
+This could also be done by changing the size of the kernel for the generator and discriminator.

 The main model that we have run is the model that works with the picture sizes of 64x64.
 With the smaller size, it was easier to try out new parameters, as we found that working with the 128x128 and 256x256 pictures were very computational heavy.
-As mentioned earlier The hyperparameters that we have experimented with are the epochs and batchsizes in our model.
+As mentioned earlier the hyperparameters that we have experimented with are the epochs and batchsizes in our model.

 **Changes in epochs and batchsizes:**
-- Epochs: 5, 50, 200, 500.
+- Epochs: 5, 50, 100, 200, 500.
 - Batch sizes: 10, 25

 #### Results